ss-remote

 # REGISTRY_URL=http://registry.domain.tld:5000

-At the end of remote.sh, a new LXD remote is created in your SSME.
-Finally, the lxc client is switched to the remote such that any subsequent lxc commands target that remote.
-You can use lxc remote list to get information about your currect remotes, including the active remote. lxc remote get-default is another useful command.
+At the end of remote.sh, a new incus remote is created in your SSME.
+Finally, the incus client is switched to the remote such that any subsequent incus commands target that remote.
+You can use incus remote list to get information about your current remotes.

 💡

 Note!
-Your LXD remotes DO NOT survive the standard uninstall.sh script.
+Your incus remotes DO NOT survive the standard uninstall.sh script.
 Thus, if you uninstall and re-install, you will have to run ss-remote again to establish control over an existing remote endpoint.